 Ryan: Yeah, that’d be fun.

-So a long time.
-Myra Coleman, love her, and I’ve got three of her books.
+I’m a long time admirer of Maira Kalman and I’ve got three of her books.
 I’m going to get another book because she’s really wonderful.
-She does these.
-Quirky drawings of, you know, Hy Watercolory street scenes.
+She does these quirky gouache paintings of street scenes.
 And she has some children’s books.
 And here’s one that I really liked, Swami On Rye.
-And when she had her show at the ICA, which was back in something or other, I’ll find that and put it in the transcript.
+And when she had her show at the ICA, Libby and I were invited to read one of her children’s books, “Next Stop Grand Central”, at a family reading hour.
+We sat up on the stage, all the families were sitting on the floor and we read the book.
+It was so sweet.

 Roberta: Great.
 Yeah.
-Adam has two children of his own little kids, so maybe he’s going to run the workshop.
+Adam has two children of his own, little kids, so maybe he’s going to run the workshop.

 Roberta: I don’t know.